If the information you are looking for isn’t below, please email your question to [email protected], and we’ll get back to you within 24-48 hours.

 For veterans, all higher-level Assessments are also 100% reimbursable through the VA and GI Bill.

 $0 – no recertification fees, ever.
 No Professional Development Units (PDUs) are required.
 No memberships to buy and maintain.
 No new book releases to purchase or forced chapter memberships.
 Once you are issued a certification from us – you are admitted to the Institute for life.

 Will employers accept your certifications in place of a PMP?

 Yes.
 Each employer is different as to what they prefer.
 Still, employers look favorably upon our certifications because you’ve demonstrated the skills to be admitted to the Institute, and they, therefore, know you can speak to and execute projects.
 This demonstration of skills is severely lacking through other certifying bodies and is welcomed across industries.

 How does military experience translate to project management experience for your certification requirements?

 Military experience counts as blanket years of experience toward certification at various levels.
 In fact, the Institute is the only certifying body that currently baseline military ranks and immediately and easily applies them as a baseline certification level for which you are eligible.
 This doesn’t mean we give you the certification as a thank you for your service, but we actually do appreciate it – we don’t just SAY we do.

 Is the Basic Project Management Course really free for active-duty military, veterans, first responders, and their spouses?

 100% yes.
+All we reqire is an administration fee of $25 to lock in your seat.
 Military/first responders all possess a certain level of experience executing projects.
 Usually, they lack the language from the civilian world and some of the best practices/tools for applying it.
 We give Basic for free to this community to help bridge that language gap between the two sectors and honor the sacrifice and work military, veterans, first responders, and spouses have put in throughout their career.